top of page

 7. Try moving up a few spots on the scale of emotions rather than trying to get from feeling something like grief to something like joy in one sitting.
 For example try going from worry to boredom.
 Refer to a copy of the Scale of Emotions (from Abraham Hicks) on my website to see the different levels.

-In this video I go through 3 steps for releasing emotions you can try with little emotions that distract you.
+In this video I go through 3 steps for releasing emotions you can try.

 Other Resources for Releasing Emotions